Michael Ferguson, et al., v. JONAH, et al.

 Jews Offering New Alternatives for Healing (JONAH) fraudulently claimed to provide services that “convert” people from gay to straight.
 These services, known as conversion therapy, have been discredited or highly criticized by all major American medical, psychiatric, psychological and professional counseling organizations.

-Downing and other JONAH counselors also used techniques that left clients alienated from their families.
+JONAH counselors also used techniques that left clients alienated from their families.
 These techniques encouraged clients to blame their parents for being gay, going so far as to have clients participate in violent role play exercises where they beat effigies of their mothers.

-JONAH, formerly known as Jews Offering New Alternatives for Homosexuality, was founded by Goldberg, a former Wall Street executive and attorney who was previously convicted of three counts of mail fraud and one count of conspiracy to defraud the federal government.
+JONAH, formerly known as Jews Offering New Alternatives for Homosexuality, was founded by defendant Arthur Goldberg, a former Wall Street executive and attorney who was previously convicted of three counts of mail fraud and one count of conspiracy to defraud the federal government.
 He was ultimately disbarred from being an attorney.

 Cleary, Gottlieb, Steen & Hamilton LLP and Lite DePalma Greenberg, LLC